05-12-20232024 National Minimum Wage Pay Guidelines

 Up to 1h of light household duties per day (no more than 5h/week).

-No sole care for children under 2, sole care for pre-school aged children limited to 4h/day (2-3).
+No sole care for children under 2, limited sole care for pre-school aged children

-Placement completion BONUS of one week’s pocket money for all au pairs who have completed their full agreed placement duration (applicable for placements which are 6 months or longer in length).
+Placement completion BONUS of one week’s pay for all au pairs who have completed their full agreed placement duration (applicable for placements which are 6 months or longer in length).

 Traditional Au Pair